ozanyarman/Disproof-of-1985-Mertens-disproof/README.md

 ## Core Algorithmic Optimization

-Standard grid-sweep implementations suffer from an $\mathcal{O}(M \times N)$ computational bottleneck because they recalculate the transcendental Ingham weight kernel from scratch inside nested spatial loops.
+Standard grid-sweep implementations suffer from an $\mathcal{O}(M \times N)$ computational bottleneck, because they recalculate the transcendental Ingham weight kernel from scratch inside nested spatial loops.

-This framework implements **Decoupled Array-Caching ($\mathcal{O}(M + N)$)**:
+Our framework implements **Decoupled Array-Caching ($\mathcal{O}(M + N)$)**:
 1. The static weight structure is computed exactly once across the discrete zero spectrum and cached in memory.
-2. The outer spatial coordinate loops reference this array via high-speed, vectorized linear algebra operations, shifting the runtime from an intensive transcendental compute loop to an $\mathcal{O}(1)$ memory array-index lookup.
+2. The outer spatial coordinate loops reference this array via high-speed, vectorized linear algebra operations; thus shifting the runtime from an intensive transcendental compute loop to an $\mathcal{O}(1)$ memory array-index lookup.

 ---